Ron Shaich: Panera Bread

 In 1999, in addition to the 20 St. Louis Bread Company stores, Shaich's Panera Bread had more than 150 cafes.
 By 2000, Panera Bread had 227 stores open across 27 states and $202 million in sales.
 Its stock went from $6 per share in 1999 to $19 per share in 2000 about a year later.
 It posted profits of $21.8 million in 2002.
 Panera was also the first national restaurant chain to post full calorie information for consumers.
 In early 2004, the stock was trading at $40 per share.
 By 2005, total sales of Panera Bread were $2 billion with profits of $81.1 million and a stock price of $73.56.

 In November 2009, Shaich announced that he would step down as CEO of Panera Bread in 2010 while retaining his role as the company's Executive Chairman.
 Bill Moreton, took over as CEO.
 Shaich returned to Panera in 2011.
 He became Co-CEO with Bill Moreton in March 2012 and officially reclaimed the role as sole CEO at Panera in August 2013.
 Bill Moreton stayed with the company as Executive Vice Chairman.

 Shaich led the sale of Panera to JAB Holdings for approximately $7.5 billion ($315 per share) in a deal approved by Panera's shareholders on July 11, 2017.
 The deal was the largest U.S. restaurant deal ever done up until that point in time at among the highest multiples – 18x EBITDA – on record.
 Once the acquisition was final, JAB Holdings took the company private.

 In November 2017, Shaich led Panera's acquisition of Au Bon Pain.
 That same day, Shaich announced that he was stepping down as CEO, effective Jan.
 1, 2018.
 Olivier Goudet took over as chairman in 2018.

 Act III Holdings

 In 2018, Shaich founded Act III Holdings LLC, an evergreen investment vehicle, with $250 million of his and his partners' money.
 As of 2023, Act III has a portfolio valued in excess of $1 billion.
-Shaich serves as Act III's Managing Partner & CEO.
+Shaich is Act III's Managing Partner & CEO.

 Shaich's first major investment with Act III was as a lead investor in Cava.
 As part of the acquisition, Shaich became chair of the combined company and Act III is among Cava's lead investors with 10% of the equity.
 As chairman, Shaich assisted with Cava Group's initial public offering (IPO) in June 2023.
 Other notable investments from Shaich's Act III portfolio include Tatte Bakery & Café, Life Alive, and Level99.